mvcouwen/dotfiles/README.md

 # dotfiles

-This repository contains configurations files for zsh an vim.
+This repository contains configurations files for zsh and vim.

 ## Required packages